Proud Canadian Company

 A or Prime Lenders

-A-lenders, known as ‘prime’ mortgage lenders, include but are not limited to, federally chartered banks and provincially regulated credit unions.
-Generally, these lenders will have the strictest lending requirements since they are looking to lend to applicants with the lowest level of risk whilst having the highest financial stability.
+A-lenders, known as ‘prime’ mortgage lenders, include but are not limited to federally chartered banks and provincially regulated credit unions.
+Generally, these lenders will have the strictest lending requirements, as they aim to lend to applicants with the lowest level of risk and the highest financial stability.

 B or Subprime Lenders

 Some Canadians with excellent credit history and a stable income may still be unable to qualify for a mortgage with a prime lender.
-The most common use of subprime lending is an exception on the debt-to-income ratio due to the lack of inclusion of personal income if registered as a corporation. subprime lending is more flexible but does not offer default-insured lending, making it a higher risk for both lender and borrower; therefore, its rates are priced higher on average.
+The most common use of subprime lending is an exception to the debt-to-income ratio, when registered as a corporation.
+Subprime lending is more flexible but does not offer default-insured lending, making it a higher risk for both the lender and the borrower; therefore, its rates are typically higher.

-Subprime lenders may offer higher rates in line with the risk they are taking; however, they serve a purpose to provide Canadians not meeting typical stress testing guidelines a path to homeownership.
+Subprime lenders may offer higher rates in line with the risk they are taking; however, they serve a purpose by providing Canadians who do not meet typical stress-testing guidelines a path to homeownership.
 Some alternative lenders will offer prime and subprime lending through separate arms of their mortgage business.
-Some big banks may offer alternative lending through their prime business by setting pricing and guidelines due to their relationship with the client and the specific risk the lending poses for them.
+Some big banks may offer alternative lending through their prime business, setting pricing and guidelines based on their relationship with the client and the specific risk the lending poses to them.

 Private or Syndicate Lenders

 A private or syndicate mortgage lender is an individual or corporation that lends money privately, setting the terms and conditions for both the approval process and the mortgage itself.
-Private lenders come in different forms and can range from a friend, family member, or business to a syndicated lender specializing in private lending.
-Private mortgage lenders can set their terms and rates since they are not regulated similarly to other banks and financial institutions.
+Private lenders come in many forms, ranging from a friend or family member to a syndicated lender specializing in private lending.
+Private mortgage lenders can set their terms and rates because they are not regulated like deposit-taking banks and financial institutions.

 A syndicated lender can take many forms, from a mortgage investment corporation to a private pooled mortgage fund, reducing overall liquidity risk by pooling various investors’ money.
-A syndicated mortgage must be completed using the provincial regulator’s process and meet their requirements concerning suitability.
+A syndicated mortgage must be completed using the provincial regulator’s process and meet their suitability requirements.

-Although private mortgage funds can be costly, they suit their need in the mortgage marketplace by helping clients who do not meet all the typical risk appetites of prime or subprime lenders.
+Although private mortgage funds can be costly, they serve a need in the mortgage marketplace by helping clients who do not meet the typical risk appetites of prime or subprime lenders.
 A private mortgage can be a timely advice-based solution if a borrower encounters foreclosure.
-A competent broker could set up a small private mortgage to keep the current loan up to date and align the title with the owner.
-The private mortgage can also be used to do much-needed repairs and sell the property with some profit so that the owner is left with more than just debt.
+A competent broker could set up a small private mortgage to keep the current loan current and align the title with the owner.
+The private mortgage can also be used to make much-needed repairs and sell the property at a profit, so that the owner is left with more than just debt.

 Other Lenders

-Some monoline lenders like First National have prime and subprime lending sides.
-They tend to have better rates as they use qualified mortgage brokers to sell their products, reducing their overhead costs to run the business.
+Some monoline lenders, like First National, have both prime and subprime lending arms.
+They tend to have better rates because they use qualified mortgage brokers to sell their products, thereby reducing their overhead costs.
 Some lenders will only offer their most competitive rates and terms through a mortgage broker due to their relationship with the brokerage.
-Mortgage finance companies understand the mortgage space in realtime and can make conditions more flexible and specific to the borrower’s needs in an evolving housing market.
+Mortgage finance companies understand the mortgage space in real time and can tailor conditions to the borrower’s needs in an evolving housing market.

 Get approval on your low rate today